About Number Chart Widgets

 Comparisons and Benchmarks

-You can add benchmarks to your number chart widget so you can compare your data with benchmark data.
+You can add comparisons to your number chart widget so you can compare your data with benchmark data.
 To add benchmarks to your widget, you must first create benchmarks in the dashboard benchmark editor.
-Once you’ve created benchmarks in your dashboard, you can add them to the widget by clicking Add Comparison.
+Once you’ve created benchmarks in your dashboard, you can add them to the widget by clicking Add.

 - Field: Select the field that is used for the benchmark data